 - A blog by SHARP, covering a wide diversity of salt marsh research!

 - Data from the Plum Island Sound LTER project.

 - Data from NOAA tide gauges in Boston Harbor.
-This data expands on that found in Table 1.
-Students can explore a longer-term dataset for Boston Harbor, or can explore other areas for independent research.
+This dataset expands on that found in Table 1.
+Students can explore long-term data for Boston Harbor, or can explore other areas for independent research.

 - For more Boston Harbor tide information, or to look up tides in their area, students can also explore Tideschart.